Kajal-Dhanjal/Portfolio1/README.md

       [Your Location]

 with your: Country, City or wherever you are based.
+PS: You can remove the Brackets.

 ---